-These products can have an impact on cholesterol levels in a matter of weeks.
-But as with cholesterol-lowering medication, you need to have them daily for the benefits to last.
-The costs can add up, so we’ve worked out which products are most cost-effective for getting your daily plant sterols.
-See the table.
+These products can have an impact on your cholesterol levels in a matter of weeks.
+But as with cholesterol-lowering medication, you need to have them daily for the benefits to last, so the costs can quickly add up.

 Who can they benefit?

-People at risk of heart disease and in particular those who have high blood cholesterol levels (total cholesterol of 5.5 mmol/L or more) can benefit from eating products enriched with plant sterols.
+People at risk of heart disease and in particular those who have high blood cholesterol levels (total cholesterol of 5.5mmol/L or more) can benefit from eating products enriched with plant sterols.
 Research shows that if you lower your blood cholesterol levels, you lower your risk of heart disease and stroke.
-Some research suggests that a reduction in LDL cholesterol levels by about 10% could reduce the risk of heart disease by 20–25% — although this large a benefit is most likely in someone with risk factors (a family history of heart disease, high blood pressure, being overweight or a smoker, for example) as well as high blood cholesterol.
+Some research suggests that a reduction in LDL cholesterol levels by about 10% could reduce the risk of heart disease by 20–25% – although a benefit this great is most likely in someone with risk factors (a family history of heart disease, high blood pressure, being overweight or a smoker, for example) as well as high blood cholesterol.

-Products enriched with plant sterols can work together with cholesterol-lowering drugs such as statins, as well as cholesterol-lowering diets, to lower blood cholesterol levels even further, but they’re not meant to replace your medication.
-And if you’re taking cholesterol-lowering medication, check with your doctor first before using foods enriched with plant sterols at the same time.
+Products enriched with plant sterols can work together with cholesterol-lowering drugs such as statins, as well as cholesterol-lowering diets, to lower blood cholesterol levels even further, but they're not meant to replace your medication.
+And if you're taking cholesterol-lowering medication, check with your doctor first before eating foods enriched with plant sterols.

 People with familial hypercholesterolaemia (an inherited genetic condition that results in high blood LDL cholesterol levels from birth) or diabetes may also benefit from eating these products.
 However, recent research has suggested that people with metabolic syndrome (also known as Syndrome X) may not.
 People with a very rare, inherited metabolic disease called sitosterolaemia shouldn't eat these products.